oktadev/okta-blog/_source/_posts/2019-09-26-getting-started-with-elk.md

     }
 }
 ```
-[**Zipkin**](https://zipkin.io/) is a distributed tracing system that helps troubleshooting latency issues in microservices architectures.
+[Zipkin](https://zipkin.io/) is a distributed tracing system that helps to troubleshoot latency issues in microservices architectures.
 With a traceId propagated from service to service, calls to different services can be correlated and analyzed as a part of the same flow.
-The Zipkin server and UI are provided with the JHipster Console, and JHipster apps can integrate with Zipkin through [**Spring Cloud Sleuth**](https://cloud.spring.io/spring-cloud-sleuth/reference/html/#sleuth-with-zipkin-via-http).
+The Zipkin server and UI are provided with the JHipster Console, and JHipster apps can integrate with Zipkin through [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/reference/html/#sleuth-with-zipkin-via-http).
-To enable Zipkin tracing, add the zipkin profile to `blog-app`, `gateway-app` and `store-app` in **docker-compose/docker-compose.yml**.
+To enable Zipkin tracing, add the `zipkin` profile to `blog-app`, `gateway-app` and `store-app` in `docker-compose/docker-compose.yml`.

 ```yaml
 - SPRING_PROFILES_ACTIVE=prod,swagger,zipkin
 ```
-You also need to rebuild the docker images with the **zipkin** profile, for `blog-app`, `store-app` and `gateway-app` with the following Maven command:
+You also need to rebuild the Docker images with the `zipkin` profile, for `blog-app`, `store-app` and `gateway-app` with the following Maven command:
 ```SHELL
 ./mvnw package -Pprod -Pzipkin verify jib:dockerBuild -DskipTests
 ```